---help Print a summary of the command line options and exit.

--I dir Add the directory dir to the list of directories searched for .m4 files.
+- --help Print a summary of the command line options and exit. - -I dir Add the directory dir to the list of directories searched for .m4 files. - --force Always overwrite the output file.
+The default is to overwrite the output file only when really needed, i.e., when its contents changes or if one of its dependencies is younger. - --output=file

---output=file